christosvergis-uleg/CorrelatedEfficiencies/README.md

 - Fluctuations in A and B are correlated
 - Shared successes and failures cancel in the difference

-As a result, naive error estimates typically **overestimate** the uncertainty and misrepresent the actual significance of the comparison.
+As a result, naive error estimates can significantly misestimate the uncertainty, often underestimating it in correlated regimes.

 ---